albanhasa/php-docker-compose/docker-entrypoint-initdb.d/README.md

 .sh, .sql, .sql.gz, and .sql.xz that are found in /docker-entrypoint-initdb.d.
 Files will be executed in alphabetical order. .sh files without file execute permission are sourced rather than executed.
 You can easily populate your mariadb services by mounting a SQL dump into that directory and provide custom images with contributed data.
-SQL files will be imported by default to the database specified by the MYSQL_DATABASE variable.
+SQL files will be imported by default to the database specified by the MYSQL_DATABASE variable found in the `docker-compose.yml` file.